 How to Boost Your Sales with Neuromarketing

-How can offering pricing options increase sales?
-How do you help customers see a good value?
+- How do you help customers see a good value?

 For newly-introduced products, customers often don’t have a price in mind.
 Williams-Sonoma discovered that when it brought the first bread-making machine to the market.
 Priced at $275, sales were slow.
 Customers were unsure of its value.

-7 Neuromarketing Techniques for More Profts
+7 Neuromarketing Techniques for More Profits

-- How Neuroscience Proves that FREE Offers Boost Sales – The word “Free” has long been used to market products and services.
+- Neuroscience Proves that FREE Offers Boost Sales – The word “Free” has long been used to market products and services.
 It works.
 Only recently, though, have we understood exactly why.
-Neuroscientists have discovered that the word and the concept triggers strong activity in the brain’s pleasure centers, which are closely associated with fast subconscious thinking.
-Promoting immediate responses, a free offer can increase the number of clicks on Add to Cart buttons or links to specific product pages.
+Neuroscientists have discovered that the word “FREE” triggers strong activity in the brain’s pleasure centers, which are closely associated with fast subconscious thinking.Behavioral Economic studies have shown that the word “FREE” can make consumers make more emotional, irrational decisions.
+Promoting immediate responses, a free offer can increase the number of clicks on Add to Cart buttons on an eCommerce website.
 For maximum effectiveness, though, the offer must provide recognizable value to the future customers.
 If what is free is perceived to have no value, it can even inhibit positive action.
 The same principle applies to related power words like discount, save and sale.
 Value must be obvious and tangible to get results.

-- How Neuro Web Design Increases Visitor Retention – One of the first technological tools used by neuroscience researchers investigating computer marketing was eye-tracking.
+- Neuro Web Design Increases Visitor Retention – One of the first technological tools used by Neuroscience researchers investigating computer marketing was eye-tracking.
 As early as 2006, Jakob Nielsen used eye-tracking technology to examine how test subjects viewed web pages.
 He discovered that people tend to look at pages in a crude F-shaped pattern.
 They scan quickly down the left side of the page and to the right as their eyes move down.
 Other eye-tracking experiments showed a similar, but triangular pattern, widest at the top, with the narrow tip at the bottom left of the screen.
-The resulting images from those scans are called heat maps and show where viewers eyes linger.
+The resulting images from those scans are called heat maps and show where viewers’ eyes linger.
 These eye-tracking studies tell neuro web designers where important content, links and buttons should be placed for maximum attention.Websites designed by following eye-movement patterns have much longer visitor stay time.
-However, most template-based, generic web designs fail to take advantage of the insights about where visitors’ attention is directed.
+However, most template-based, generic web designs fail to take advantage of the insights into where visitors’ attention is directed.

-- How to Use Price Anchors to Help Customers Make Choices – “How much will this cost?”
+- Use Price Anchors to Help Customers Make Choices – “How much will this cost?”
 Pricing is often the deal breaker.
 Neuroscientists have studied how people react to cost information.
-One key finding is that customers establish persistent mental price anchors.They often come to a website with price anchor that is too low.That low anchor price can be replaced if the website provides a new one.
+One key finding is that customers establish persistent mental price anchors.
+When they reach out to your company or plan to buy online, they often have a price anchor that is too low.That low anchor price can be replaced if you provide a new one.
 However, if the new anchor is too high, you may lose customers immediately.
 If it is too low, higher product prices may kill potential sales.
 Try presenting an anchor price that is higher than the actual product price in a negative way.
 For example, reading “Don’t pay $3,000 for your new computer” can make a $1,900 computer seem like a bargain.

-- What Incentives Motivate Shoppers Best – At the point of sale or lead generation, neuromarketing research demonstrates that subtle incentives are highly effective in triggering decision-making.
+- What Incentives Motivate Shoppers Best – At the point of sale or lead generation, Neuromarketing research demonstrates that subtle incentives are highly effective in triggering decision-making.
 A discount or free add-on can boost conversion rates significantly.
 Free shipping or a free accessory strongly motivates customers.Multiple five-star reviews or an individual glowing review helps shoppers pull the trigger.
-Warnings about low stock and time constraints can evoke the fear of losing out and rush them to the check-out line.
+Warnings about low stock and time constraints can evoke the fear of losing out and rush them to buy.
 Beyond those, Amazon consistently gets add-on sales by invoking social confirmation.
 They point out how many people also purchased a related product.
 At the point of conversion, you have many opportunities to close the deal.